tomroffe/certo/CONTRIBUTING.md

+# Contributing

 Any help is appreacted if this project is a deem a good idea. lol